Chapter 1501:14-5 Surface Water Mining Projects that May Result in Dewatering

 (a) A listing of water sources in the proposed permit and hydrologic study area as shown pursuant to paragraphs (A)(4) and (A)(5) of this rule.
 The representative water sources selected shall be chosen to include recently drilled wells, represent all aquifers and producing zones within the aquifers, and reflect a uniform geographical distribution of wells within the study area.
 The inventory shall include all of the existing water wells if there are fewer than one hundred wells.
 If there are more than one hundred wells within the study area the inventory shall include one hundred wells plus twenty-five per cent of those wells in excess of one hundred but shall not exceed a total of three hundred.
 The listing shall include to the extent available the:

 (i) Map identification number assigned under paragraph (A)(4) of this rule;

-(ii) Ohio department of natural resources, division of soil and water resources number assigned to the log form required to be filed under section 1521.05 of the Revised Code;
+(ii) Ohio department of natural resources, division of water resources number assigned to the log form required to be filed under section 1521.05 of the Revised Code;

 (iv) Year drilled;

 (vii) Total depth of the well in feet below the land surface;

 (x) Static water level of the well in feet below the land surface;

 (xiii) Length of any well screen (feet);

 (xv) Duration of test; and